Raccoon Removal: Keeping Raccoons from Hurting Your Pets

 Related Post: Learn How Raccoons Prepare For The Winter

 Most healthy raccoons will flee from a larger animal and are not interested in killing cats.
-If you have an excitable dog, however, you may find your pet chasing the raccoon.
-This can result in a dangerous fight, especially if your dog is on the smaller side.
-Raccoons often carry rabies, and these sick animals are more likely to be aggressive and pick fights with both dogs and cats.
+If you have an excitable canine, however, you may find your pet chasing the raccoon.
+This can result in a dangerous fight, especially if your furry friend is on the smaller side.
+Raccoons often carry rabies, and these sick animals are more likely to be aggressive.
+They may and pick fights with both canines and cats.
 Raccoons have been known to eat small animals, so it is best to keep small kittens indoors.
 A large, hungry raccoon might try to kill a kitten.

-How To Separate a Raccoon & Dog Fight
+How To Separate a Raccoon & Pet Fighting

-When a dog chases a raccoon or gets attacked by a raccoon, the ensuing fight can be a bit frightening.
-Nothing prevents raccoon fights like raccoon removal, but once the fight already begins, there are a few ways for you to help protect your dog without putting yourself in too much danger.
-Try to separate the raccoon from your dog, not your dog from the raccoon.
+When your pet chases a raccoon or gets attacked by a raccoon, the ensuing fight can be a bit frightening.
+Nothing prevents raccoon fights like raccoon removal, but once the fight already begins, there are a few ways for you to help protect your furry friend without putting yourself in too much danger.
+Try to separate the raccoon from your pet, not the other way around.
 This is important; otherwise, you might hinder your animal’s ability to protect itself.
-Use a 2×4 or a large rake or broom to push the raccoon away from your dog.
+Use a 2×4 or a large rake or broom to push the raccoon away from your pet.
 You can also try using an air horn.
-The noise will stun both animals and distract them, then you can get your dog away from the raccoon.
+The noise will stun both animals and distract them, then you can get your four-legged family member away from the raccoon.

 Related Post: Raccoon Removal: Contagious Diseases